TALK TO SALES

 Remote work and equipment stipends

-You can also create an attractive benefits package that works for all of your employees regardless of their personal cell phone use.
+You can also create an attractive benefits package that works for all your employees regardless of their personal cell phone use.

 An employee can then request reimbursement for their remote work expenses.
-You’ll simply approve these amounts up to their eligible allowance.
+They’ll simply submit a receipt with their expense through our software.
+You'll then approve these amounts up to their eligible allowance.
+This allows your employees to choose which remote work expenses matter most to them.

 Conclusion